department-of-veterans-affairs/vagov-content/pages/health-care/health-needs-conditions/mental-health.md

 <button class="usa-button-unstyled usa-accordion-button" aria-controls="questions-enrolled">Do I need to be enrolled in VA health care to access mental health care?</button>
 <div id="questions-enrolled" class="usa-accordion-content">

-No. If you don’t qualify for VA health care, you may still be able to get certain health care services (like care for issues linked to military sexual trauma).<br>
+No. If you don’t qualify for VA health care, you may still be able to get certain health care services, like care for needs linked to military sexual trauma.<br>

 Call our general VA hotline at <a href="tel:+1-800-827-1000">1-800-827-1000</a> to find out what your care options may be.
 We're here Monday through Friday, 8:00 a.m. to 9:00 p.m.
 (ET)